gmgeo/node-magnacarto/README.md

 `buildFromFile(file)`
 expects a file path of a .mml file and outputs a Mapnik or MapServer style string.

+`buildFromString(string)`
+expects a MML string and outputs a Mapnik or MapServer style string.

 For available options see [gmgeo/libmagnacarto](https://github.com/gmgeo/libmagnacarto).

 ## Usage